Table of Contents

 How to Seamlessly Execute a Pre-Recorded Interview

 Executing a pre-recorded interview in the organization is a simple process and can be easily implemented by the hiring manager.
-It follows the same approach of structured video interviews.
+It follows the same approach of structured a video interview platform.
 In a pre-recorded interview, the interviewer creates questions basis the required competencies and invites candidates for the online interview via email.
 Post this, the candidates open the link to the online interview in a browser and record their responses.
 The candidates then read and answer each question using a webcam, mobile phone camera or other device that gathers audio and video.
 The interviewers review the answers and grade candidates.
 Finally, the interviewer invites the selected candidates for the face-to-face interview if need be.
 Wish to know how to effortlessly execute a pre-recorded interview?
 Read on!

 The pre-recorded interview platform ensures that the applicant's voice quality is clear.
 So even before the candidate begins the recording, the screen prompts him/her to test the quality.
 During the video recording, the face outline feature ensures that the face is always centre aligned making it easier for the interviewer to evaluate.